50 Signs You’re Healthy from Every Type of Doctor

 You live and seek a balanced lifestyle

 “This is a sign of health because it means you won’t neglect important aspects of your life, such as your loved ones, your fitness, or your emotional health.
 Balance allows you to function and live in a more complete way.” —Yvonne Thomas, PhD, psychologist.
-These are the 9 signs you might need a therapist.
+If you’re feeling out of balance, however, here are 9 signs you might need a therapist.

 You identify negative patterns